Introduction to the Fashion Industry (Online Short Course)

 - The career and business opportunities available in the industry.

-Who is the Essential Guide to the Fashion Business (Online Short Course) for?
+Who is Introduction the Fashion Industry (Online Short Course) for?

 This course is ideal for anyone (fashion entrepreneurs, designers, retail professionals, career changers, or students) who want to improve their understanding of how the industry as a whole operates.
 You will gain a broader understanding of the industry which can support your career or business development.